 Oporto Tramways No. 9

 Oporto 9 was built by Starbuck Car & Wagon Company of Birkenhead in 1873 to a design that was derived from the very first tramcars to be imported into Britain by George Francis Train, who founded tramway operations in this country in 1860-1.
-For this reason alone the tramcar occupies a very important place in the history of British tramway development.
+As one of the oldest and longest-serving tramcars in the world it occupies a very important place in the history of British tramway development.

 The motive power was initially provided by mules (at least two, though four or even six mules were required for one particularly steep section of track) but subsequently this particular car was converted into a trailer for use with both steam and electric tramcars.